|Years Coached||Record||Win %||Playoff record||Playoff win %|

 University of South Florida

-In 2007, Kazadi began coaching at the University of South Florida as an Assistant Strength Coach.
+In 2007, Kazadi began coaching at the University of South Florida as an assistant strength coach.
 The 2007 season was one of the most successful in program history, as they were ranked as high as #2 in the nation during the season.
-The team also tied the team record for most wins in a season (9).
+They also tied the team record for most wins in a season (9).

-After one season at South Florida, Kazadi was hired by Baylor as the Assistant Athletics Director for Athletic Performance.
+After one season at South Florida, Kazadi was hired by Baylor as the assistant athletics director for athletic performance.
 Continuing his role as a strength coach, he has helped to elevate Baylor to new heights for the program.
-Hired by head coach Art Brilles in 2008, Baylor has a streak of five straight bowl games (first time in school history), back-to-back conference championships (first time in school history), and the first time they have finished the season nationally ranked three out of four seasons.
-The school also had their first ever Heisman Trophy winner (Robert Griffin III, 2011).
+Hired by head coach Art Brilles in 2008, Baylor has a streak of five straight bowl games, back-to-back conference championships , and they finished the season nationally ranked three out of four seasons, all for the first time in school history.
+Baylor also had their first ever Heisman Trophy winner (Robert Griffin III, 2011).